-ScatterD The tool is available in openform in the Ascent Design source Studio( ascent-design-studio.googlecode.
-A document describing the flight avioncom). ics system case study outlined in Section 4, well as additional information on Scatas terD, can be found at the SPRUCE web portal (www.sprucecommunity.org), which pairs open industry challenge problems with cutting-edge methods and tools from the research community.
+The ScatterD tool is available in open-source from in the Ascent Design Studio (ascent-designstudio.googlecode.com).
+A document describing the flight avionics system case study outlined in Section 4, as well as additional information on ScatterD, can be found at the SPRUCE web portal (www.spruceommunity.org), which pairs open industry challenge problems with cutting-edge methods and tools from the research community.